-The course hours of courses in which the student has earned a 'D' or 'F' are counted in the determination of the percentage of successfully completed cumulative course hours of the total course hours attempted in the program.
-Therefore, a grade of 'D' or 'F' will reduce the student's overall percentage of successfully completed course hours of the total course hours attempted in the program, and thereby negatively affect his/her satisfactory academic progress.
+The course hours of courses in which the student has earned an 'F' are counted in the determination of the percentage of successfully completed cumulative course hours of the total course hours attempted in the program.
+Therefore, a grade 'F' will reduce the student's overall percentage of successfully completed course hours of the total course hours attempted in the program, and thereby negatively affect his/her satisfactory academic progress.

 A grade of 'W' (Withdrawal) is not used in determining the student's cumulative grade average, and therefore, has no effect on the determination of the student's cumulative grade point average.
-When the student successfully repeats the course in which he/she earned a grade of 'W' (Withdrawal), the highest grade earned will be the official course grade used in the determination of the student's cumulative grade average for satisfactory academic progress at the next SAP evaluation point.
+When the student successfully repeats the course in which he/she earned a grade of 'W' (Withdrawal), the highest grade earned will be the official course grade used in the determination of the student's average.